Ejhuang2015/Healthy-U-Backend/README.md

 # Healthy U
 ![GNU License](https://img.shields.io/badge/License-GNU-blue)

 This is the Back-End repository for the Healthy-U project.
-This server is made with Express and MongoDB and utilizes authentication via Auth0.
+This server is made with Express and MongoDB and utilizes authentication via Auth0 and file storage via multer and aws S3.
 Link the the Front-End repository here: [https://github.com/Ejhuang2015/Healthy-U-Frontend](https://github.com/Ejhuang2015/Healthy-U-Frontend).

 ## Table of Contents